-Earlier sign Case No WELLNESS 15/01/2009, C-495/07,EU:C:2009:10 (preliminary ruling)

-The opponent owned the mark 'WELLNESS' in Classes 25 and 32.
-In the context of selling its 'WELLNESS' clothing, it also used the mark to designate an alcohol-free drink, which was handed out in small bottles as a gift along with the clothing sold.
-No drinks were sold separately under the 'WELLNESS' mark.
+Earlier sign Case No WELLNESS 15/01/2009, C-495/07,EU:C:2009:10 (preliminary ruling) The opponent owned the mark 'WELLNESS' in Classes 25 and 32.
+In the context of selling its 'WELLNESS' clothing, it also used the mark to designate an alcohol-free drink, which was handed out in small bottles as a gift along with the clothing 'WELLNESS' mark. sold.
+No drinks were sold separately under the The Court hold that where promotional items are handed out as a reward for the nurshapp of oth